Parallels/vagrant-parallels/website/docs/source/docs/getting-started.html.md

 Create a new directory and init the new Vagrant project in it:

-For Intel chip use
+For Macs with Intel chip:
 ```
 $ vagrant init bento/ubuntu-18.04
 $ vagrant up --provider=parallels
 ```
-For Apple M series chip use
+For Macs with Apple M-series chip:
 ```
-$ vagrant init bento/ubuntu-20.04-arm64 \
+$ vagrant init bento/ubuntu-20.04-arm64
-  --box-version 202112.19.0
-$ $ vagrant up --provider=parallels
+$ vagrant up --provider=parallels
 ```

 Vagrant will automatically download and import the box and create a new virtual